The Flirting Widow

 The Flirting Widow is a 1930 American pre-Code comedy film directed by William A. Seiter and starring Dorothy Mackaill, Basil Rathbone, Leila Hyams and Claude Gillingwater.
 It was produced and released by First National Pictures, a subsidiary of Warner Bros.

 The film's plot is based on the story Green Stockings by A. E. W. Mason.
-The film was remade in 1933 as Her Imaginary Lover at the Teddington Studios, the British branch of Warner Bros.-First National Productions.
+The film has been previously made as a Synchronized sound film (with a musical score and sound effects) in 1927 under the title of Slightly Used by Warner Bros.
+Another sound version was made in 1933 as Her Imaginary Lover at the Teddington Studios, the British branch of Warner Bros.-First National Productions.